Have you ever seen a photo of the Canadian, Gull-wing, 1975 SV-1 Bricklin?

 We don't want the Predators to go all ALIEN and have the humans come across a Mother predator laying eggs.

-We don't want the Predators to go all TREMORS and start traveling underground and coming out at us.
+We don't want the Predators to go all TREMORS and start burrowing underground and coming out at us.

 The Predators are already sort of like an ultra-bad ass version of a Klingon so I'm willing to grant some slack if that ever comes around.
 But when you make a Predator movie, you make a freaking Predator movie.

-Now anyone who watched old 1980s creature feature knows that, when a studio wanted their damn sequel, they would first end the movie.
-The movie comes to an end.
+Now anyone who watched old 1980s creature features knows that, when a studio wanted their damn sequel, they would first End the Movie.
+The movie comes to an End.
 Then, AFTER the clear-cut end of the movie, they'd tack on the ten or fifteen seconds of "What if?", for the potential sequel.

-Anyone who would look at that and say, "Hey, duh..., it's just a movie!" has zero concept of entertaining cinema and will never make a good movie in their lives.
+Anyone who would look at that and say, "Hey, duh..., it's just a movie!" has zero concept of entertaining cinema, holding an audience, and will never make a good movie in their lives.

 In.
 Their.
 Lives!